bullmoose20/MK-Docs/docs/kometa/install/qnap.md

         Anything you can do via command-line arguments can be done with Environment Variables, which is more typical in Docker environments.

-        For example, you could add an environment variable named `KOMET_RUN` with a value of `True` to make Kometa run immediately when the container starts up.
+        For example, you could add an environment variable named `KOMETA_RUN` with a value of `True` to make Kometa run immediately when the container starts up.

         Information on available Environment Variables can be found [here](../environmental.md)